Shawmut station: Shawmut Branch Railroad

-Rapid transit conversion
+Rapid transit

 The Shawmut Branch reopened as a rapid transit extension in two sections: to Fields Corner (with intermediate stops along the Old Colony mainline at Columbia and Savin Hill) in November 1927, then further to Ashmont with an intermediate stop at Shawmut on September 1, 1928.

+On January 13, 1961, the MTA began operating "modified express service" on the line during the morning rush hour, following the introduction of similar service on the Forest Hills–Everett line the month before.
+Every other train bypassed Shawmut and three other stations.
+This was discontinued in September 1961 to reduce wait times at the skipped stations, most of which were outdoors.
 The Cambridge–Dorchester line became the Red Line in August 1965.

 The station was retrofitted in 1981 to accommodate six-car trains, which started service in 1988.
-The station was originally built with 420-foot platforms, making in the only pre-WWII station on the line designed for six-car trains.
+The station was originally built with 420-foot platforms, making it the only pre-WWII station on the line designed for six-car trains.

 The MBTA issued a $4.3 million design contract for renovations of Ashmont, Shawmut, and Fields Corner stations on May 3, 2001.
 Shawmut and Fields Corner reached 100% design by January 10, 2003; Ashmont was delayed due to design changes.
 The MBTA broke ground for the Red Line Rehabilitation Project – a $67 million reconstruction of Shawmut, Fields Corner, and Savin Hill stations – in October 2003.
 Construction began in March 2004.

 Unlike the other two stations, which were completely rebuilt, Shawmut received more modest changes.
 Extensions in the original style were built on both sides of the headhouse to accommodate redundant elevators for accessibility, required by the Americans with Disabilities Act of 1990.
 The historic headhouse and platforms were also restored, and new landscaping built around the station for walkability and noise control.
 Original plans to include public art as part of the Arts on the Line program were removed in budget cuts; only historical interpretive panels were installed.
 The modernization was completed in 2009.

+Buses replaced service on the Ashmont Branch from October 14–29, 2023, to allow for track work.